-Construction: The 35-pound speakers, weighing 35 pounds each, are mounted to their metal pedestals with wood screws using black metal pedestals.
+Construction: The 35-pound speaker displayed significant distortion, weighing 35 pounds each, are mounted to their metal pedestals with wood screws using black metal pedestals.

 You can use any speaker wire to connect the 901s.
 However, the cables run through metal pedestals, so it is difficult to change the wire.

-Also, some stereo wires, such as Nordost Odin speakers cables, are too thick to fit with the narrow stock pedestals.
-This is important to remember when choosing speaker cables for the 901s and attaching the pedestals to the bottom of speaker cabinets.
+Also, some stereo wires, such as Nordost Odin speakers cable, are too thick to fit with the narrow stock pedestals.
+This is important to remember when choosing a speaker cable for the 901s and attaching the pedestals to the bottom of the speaker cabinets.

 Drivers: The 901 has nine full-range drivers per cabinet.
-Bose chose to use an inline equalizer to allow these speakers to work together.
-Modern speakers rely on DSP to control the drivers.
+Bose chose to use inline equalizer controls to allow these Bose products to work together.
+Modern speakers rely on DSP to control the full-range drivers.
 However, Bose achieved a similar effect with a simpler (and more expensive) passive EQ control unit.

 Custom Controls: It is important to note that the inline EQ must always be connected to a tape-monitor circuit if a receiver is being used.
-If they are not separate, the EQ can be placed directly between amp and preamp units.
+If they are not separate, the EQ can be placed directly between amplifier power and preamp units.

-Bose provides a pair of 3′ RCA patch cables that can be used to install the inline EQ.
-There are two sound profiles in the EQ: one is flat, and the other boosts bass, similar to older receivers’ loudness buttons.
+Bose speakers provide a pair of 3′ RCA patch cables that can be used to install the inline EQ.
+There are two same sound profiles in the EQ: one is flat, and the other is a bass boost, similar to older receivers’ loudness buttons.

-You can also adjust the mid-treble or mid-bass sliders.
-The slider for the mid-treble has a more noticeable effect on overall sound quality.
+You can also adjust the mid-treble or bass sliders.
+The slider for the mid-treble has a more noticeable effect on overall to rear sound quality.

 This one is unique.
-This one is not like other speakers.
+This one is not like other speaker systems.
 These speakers have a vintage feel, as the 901 series V was created in 1968.
 You can choose from a variety of color options.
 Black is the most popular, while walnut is more appealing.
 These speakers look premium.

-Unique is the shape of these speakers.
+Unique is the shape of these accurate or reference speakers.
 It doesn’t lack any funk or color, however.
 Instead has a simple look.
 The speakers don’t have any buttons or knobs.